damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 Inwardly, a different story is playing out.
 The American Psychiatric Association (APA) claims that 40 million Americans, about 18% (1 in 5), have an anxiety disorder.
 That's over double the world average.
-Acording to the World Health Organization, 1 in 13 worldwide suffer from anxiety disorders.
+According to the World Health Organization, 1 in 13 worldwide suffer from anxiety disorders.
 Still a high number, but America is much higher than the world average.